Ľubomír Šatka: Lech Poznań

-Šatka agreed to sign for Ekstraklasa club Lech Poznań on 29 June 2019 on a four-year contract, only joining the club in mid July after Dunajská Streda's tie in the 2019–20 UEFA Europa League first qualifying round.
+Šatka agreed to sign for Ekstraklasa club Lech Poznań on 29 June 2019 on a four-year contract, only joining the club in mid-July after Dunajská Streda's tie in the 2019–20 UEFA Europa League first qualifying round.

+Samsunspor

+After the end of his contract with Lech Poznań, Šatka joined the newcomer of the Turkish Süper Lig Samsunspor in July 2023, signed a three-year contract.

 International career

 Šatka has been capped by Slovakia at under-17, under-18, under-19 and under-21 levels.

 Šatka was listed as an alternate in the senior team for the two qualifying matches against Slovenia and England on 1 September 2017.
 In March 2018, he was called up to the senior team for the first time for two fixtures at the 2018 King's Cup.
-Although an unused substitute for the 2–1 victory over the United Arab Emirates, he debuted and played the entire final match on 25 March 2018 against Thailand in a 3–2 win.
+Despite being an unused substitute for the 2–1 victory over the United Arab Emirates, he debuted and played the entire final match on 25 March 2018 against Thailand in a 3–2 victory.